 3. Why has the department made the respective changes in its policies?

-The main reason behind doing it is to revise the department’s Air Carrier Access Act and other important reasons including;
+The main reason for revising the department’s Air Carrier Access Act include:

 The department received numerous complaints against the service animals from and on behalf of the passengers.

 An uncertain definition and explanation of what defines a ‘service animal’.